OblateSpheroid/oblatespheroid.github.io/README.md

 ### Intro

 I came into coding from the traditional research world (environmental science).
-I started building models in R and Python, and later moved into scientific computing using Python and now dabbling with Julia.
-I'm now focused mostly on machine learning, text mining/natural language processing, and visualizations/front-end development in on-demand and deployed applications.
+I started building models in R and Python, and later moved into scientific computing using SciPy and now dabbling with Julia.
+I'm now focused mostly on machine learning, text mining/natural language processing, and automation in application development and deployment.

 ### Skill and tool sets
-Table 1:
+Table 1: Long version

 <table>
 <thead>